MicahIndigo/ashley-zeal-website/README.md

 ## User Stories

-* As a user, I would like to be able to view new releases and listen to them.
+* As a user, I want to be able to view new releases and listen to them.
-*
+* As a user, I want to be able to contact/book Ashley Zeal for events.
+* As a user, I want to be able to view content from events Ashley Zeal has performed at.
+* As a user, I want to be able to learn more about what inspires Ashley's music and his story.
+* As a user, I want to be able to use the website on different devices.
+* As a user, I want Ashley Zeal's social handles to keep up to date with social media posts.
+* As a user, I want clear, intuitive navigation.
+* As a user, I want the content to be accessible for people with additional needs.

+## Goals and Objectives of the Websitee